agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 We need it to Serialize & Deserialize via serde, otherwise it's pretty simple.
 Just contains an array of error messages that will be returned to the client.

-Then, we will add the From trait for some types, so the into() ErrorResponse will work.
+Then, we will add the From trait for some types on our ErrorResponse, so the into() ErrorResponse will work.
 This is done by implementing the From trait for `&str`, `String`, and `Vec<String>` types.

 ```rust
 impl From<&str> for ErrorResponse {